TGBChandra-sekhar/Memory_Designs/Single port BRAM/README.md

 ## Author

 **Chandra Sekhar Tanuku**
----
 * B.Tech Electronics and Communication Engineering
 * Focus Areas: **VLSI Design, FPGA, Digital Communication Systems**
 ---

-## License
+/*## License

-This project is open-source and can be used for educational purposes.
+This project is open-source and can be used for educational purposes.*/